Kostr/UEFI-Lessons/Lessons/Lesson_72/README.md

   );
 ```

-The important thing to note here, is that this function doesn't accept any size.
+The important thing to note here is that this function doesn't accept any size.
 Because in this operation the buffer is always fixed. `HiiAllocateOpCodeHandle` returns a pointer to the newly allocated structure `HII_LIB_OPCODE_BUFFER` that is defined as follow:
 ```
 #define HII_LIB_OPCODE_ALLOCATION_SIZE  0x200	// (=512)